Down the road someone is practicing scales,

 Look down, then up, take a step,

-Breath the scent Spring flowers wept.
-And when good fortune brings morels, Leave some for our friends – the elves.
+Drink in the scent the lilacs wept.
+And if good fortune brings morels, Leave some for our friends – the elves.

 You can cut all the flowers, but you can not keep Spring from coming.

 and the ring of water contracts to a cluster